gaurav712/priviledged_actions_service/README.md

-# priviledged_actions_service
+# wlan_toggle_service
-UNIX service to execute commands as super-user.
-At least this is what it is intended to be.
+UNIX service to run as super-user to be able to toggle wlan